MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

    URL: https://github.com/MBL-Woods-Hole/sequenceserver-HOMD

 On my laptop I have just one directory ```~/sequenceserver/``` for editing and debugging and I switch git branches
-back and forth depending on which interface I want to edit (main or allgenomes).
+back and forth depending on which interface I want to edit (main or single_genomes).

 #### Use one git branch 'main' for the RefSeq and ALLGENOMES (both NCBI and PROKKA) databases.